LoveYaGuts Travel Driving Creek Railway Tours, Coromandel

 See more info about Driving Creek Conservation Tours here

-Things to do in Coromandel Township
+Things to do in Coromandel

-Visit one of the many Coromandel Beaches
+Visit Coromandel Beaches

 The main reason the Coromandel is a popular destination during summer is for it’s abundance of beaches and bush walks.
 Otama Bay, Opito Bay and Whangapoua beach are all a short drive from Coromandel township and can be visited all within a day.